Venkat-Rajgopal/Python_OOP/README.md

 ## Algorithms
-- [Fibonacci sequence](/fibonacci.py) A function which gives the sum of Fibonacci numbers from 0 to n.
+- [Fibonacci sequence](/Fibonacci/fibonacci.py) A function which gives the sum of Fibonacci numbers from 0 to n.
+- [Fibonacci Fast](/Fibonacci/fibonacci_fast.py) A faster method for Fibonacci instead of using a recursive function.
+- [Fibonacci Last digit](/Fibonacci/fibonacci_last_digit.py) Returns the last digit from a Fibonacci sequence.
 - [Sum of a sequence](/sum.py) A simple idea of using arguments.
 - [Check Palindrome](/palindrome.py) Function that returns all the palindromes from a string.
 - [Recursion](/try_recursion.py) Implementation of a recursive function.